marijnh/Eloquent-JavaScript/12_language.md

 To supply basic ((arithmetic)) and ((comparison)) ((operator))s, we will also add some function values to the ((scope)).
-In the interest of keeping the code short, we'll use `Function` to synthesize a bunch of operator functions in a loop, rather than defining them individually.
+In the interest of keeping the code short, we'll use `Function` to synthesize a bunch of operator functions in a loop, instead of defining them individually.

 ```{includeCode: true}